Possession of Narcotic Drugs

 TASC is a non-profit organization that works with those accused of possession of narcotics or dangerous drugs.
 The organization offers mental health and substance abuse treatment, and first-time offenders are often eligible for TASC.
 Successful completion of the program can result in a reduction or even dismissal of charges.
 However, failure to complete the TASC program or violating probation results in being taken into custody while the court assesses the case.

 All drug possession cases depend on the accused knowingly possessing drugs.
 Our Phoenix narcotics possession Attorney Scott Stewart has won many cases by proving the accused did not, in fact, have knowledge of their transgression.
 While being accused of possessing, manufacturing or trafficking in narcotics is serious, it isn’t the end of the line.
 Particularly with first-time offenders, the government of Arizona tends to be lenient.
+Hiring an experienced Phoenix narcotics possession lawyer can prove vital to getting a favorable outcome as a first-time offender.
 If you have been accused of possessing narcotics in Phoenix or anywhere in the state of Arizona, Attorney Scott Stewart at the Stewart Law Group can help.